steveblue/angular2-rollup/README.md

 ```

 ```
-module.exports = {
 lib: {
     dev: [
         'core-js/client/shim.min.js',
         'core-js/client/shim.min.js.map',
+        'zone.js/dist/zone.min.js',
+        'web-animations-js/web-animations.min.js',
+        'web-animations-js/web-animations.min.js.map',
+        'ie9-oninput-polyfill/ie9-oninput-polyfill.js',
+        'angular-polyfills/dist/blob.js',
+        'angular-polyfills/dist/classList.js',
+        'angular-polyfills/dist/formdata.js',
+        'angular-polyfills/dist/intl.js',
+        'angular-polyfills/dist/typedarray.js',
+        'console-polyfill/index.js',
         'systemjs/dist/system.js',
-          'zone.js/dist/zone.js',
+        'systemjs/dist/system.js.map',
         'reflect-metadata/Reflect.js',
         'reflect-metadata/Reflect.js.map',
         'tslib/tslib.js',
         '@angular',
         'rxjs'
     ],
     prod: [
         'core-js/client/shim.min.js',
-          'core-js/client/shim.min.js.map',
-          'systemjs/dist/system.js',
-          'zone.js/dist/zone.js'
+        'zone.js/dist/zone.min.js',
+        'web-animations-js/web-animations.min.js',
+        'ie9-oninput-polyfill/ie9-oninput-polyfill.js',
+        'angular-polyfills/dist/blob.js',
+        'angular-polyfills/dist/classList.js',
+        'angular-polyfills/dist/formdata.js',
+        'angular-polyfills/dist/intl.js',
+        'angular-polyfills/dist/typedarray.js',
+        'console-polyfill/index.js',
+        'systemjs/dist/system.js'
     ],
-        src: './node_modules',
+    src: 'node_modules',
-        dist: './build/lib'
+    dist: 'dist/path/to/lib'
-    },
+}
 ```

 #### How do I import libraries the most optimal way for treeshaking?

-It is a best practice to tree shake and bundle third party libraries for production, however this process only works if the third party library is packaged with a module pattern such as ES2015 modules.
+It is a best practice to treeshake and bundle third party libraries for production, however this process only works if the third party library is packaged with a module pattern such as ES2015 modules.

 It is NOT recommended to import an entire library that is treeshakable like so:

 `import * from 'rxjs';`

 While you could do this, it is a best practice to only import the methods of the library your app requires.
-This will signifcantly shrink the size of the bundle Closure Compiler creates.
+This will significantly shrink the size of the production bundle.

 ```
 import { map } from 'rxjs/operators/map';

 ```

-Closure Compiler cannot handle libraries that import ES2015 modules with `*`.
+It should be noted Closure Compiler relies on named ES2015 modules and cannot handle libraries that import with `*`.
+If you want a third party library to be compatible with closure compiler, it is recommended to contribute named imports and exports to the open source project.

 ### How do I provide typings for external libraries?

-You may also need to inject `typings` for `ngc` to properly inject dependencies during AOT compilation.
+Type definitions are typically packaged with the `@types` scope.
+Install type definitions for third party libraries with npm and list them in the tsconfig.json file in the types Array.

 ```
 "compilerOptions": {